 - Municipal Water Law - Addresses issues relevant to the 2003 Municipal Water Law - Municipal Water Supply - Efficiency Requirements Act, Chapter 5, Laws of 2003

-- Certified Water Right Examiner Program - Following the adoption of state legislation in 2010, Ecology developed a program to certify qualified individuals as water right examiners to conduct proof examinations of perfected (fully developed) water right permits and change authorizations
+- Certified Water Right Examiner Program - Program to certify qualified individuals as water right examiners to conduct proof examinations of perfected (fully developed) water right permits and change authorizations

-- Water Resources Explorer, Statewide Water Rights Web Map - Provides direct public access through a geographical interface to Ecology’s voluminous records of water rights and claims
+- Water Resources Explorer - Provides direct public access through a geographical interface to Ecology’s voluminous records of water rights and claims

 - Water Rights in Washington: Questions & Answers, Publication # 96-1804-SWR, updated 2013